Glendale · Los Angeles County

 The City of Glendale Building & Safety Division — part of the Community Development Department — issues building permits in Glendale.

 Glendale is its own permitting jurisdiction with its own plan check and inspection staff, so projects here are not routed through Los Angeles County or LADBS.
-The licensed firm we co-own files directly with Glendale, carries the permits, and manages plan check and inspections from submittal through final sign-off.
+We file directly with Glendale, pull the permit under our CSLB license, and manage plan check and inspections from submittal through final sign-off.

 The Glendale hillside reality — and how we navigate it